 Praying at a shrine:

 2 - Should there be a bell or gong, ring it firmly for a few times, as this helps get the attention of the kami.
-Then bow twice.
+Then bow twice, deeply, at 90 degrees.
 After bowing, clap your hands twice.
 Should you want to pray, do so after clapping – and do it quietly.
 Kami do not require spoken words.

 3 - After you are done, bow one more time, just as deeply as before.